frabbit/angular.haxe/README.md

 </html>
 ```

-see [Sample 2](sample/sample-02) for a slightly larger working example
+See [Sample 2](sample/sample-02) for a slightly larger working example.
+The generating js file for this example can be found [here](sample/sample-02/bin/main.js).